bgachara/bgachara.github.io/posts/databases.md

   - Specialized prefetching.
   - Buffer replacement policy.
   - Thread/process scheduling.

-- Problems:
+- Memory-mapped I/O Problems
-  - transaction safety.
+  - Transaction safetY.
+    - OS can flush dirty pages at any time.
-  - i/o stalls
+  - I/O Stalls
+    - DBMS does not know which pages are in memory, this will stall a thread on page fault.
-  - error handling.
+  - Error Handling.
+    - It's difficult to validate pages, any access can cause a SIGBUS that the DBMS must handle.
-  - performance issues.
+  - Performance Issues.
+    - OS data structure contention, TLB shootdowns.

+- Solutions to the above problems
+  - `madvise` - Tell the OS how you expect to read certain pages.
+  - `mlock` - Tell the OS that memory ranges cannot be paged out.
+  - `msync` - Tell the OS to flush memory ranges out to disk.

 - Main Questions of database storage
   - How the DBMS represents the database in files on disk?
   - How the DBMS manages its memory and moves data back-and-forth from disk?

 ### File Storage

-- stores a db as one or more files on disk typically in a proprietary format to the db.
+- Stores a db as one or more files on disk typically in a proprietary format to the db.
 - OS doesn't know anything about the contents of these files.

 ### Storage Manager

-- responsible for maintaining a database files.
+- It is responsible for maintaining a database files.
-- some do their own scheduling for reads and writes to improve spatial and temporal locality of pages.
+  - Some do their own scheduling for reads and writes to improve spatial and temporal locality of pages.
-- organizes the files as a collection of pages, tracks data read/written to pages and tracks available space.
+- It organizes the files as a collection of pages, tracks data read/written to pages and tracks available space.
+- A DBMS typically does not maintain multiple copies of a page on disk.

 ### Database pages

-- Page is a fixed-size block of data.
+- A page is a fixed-size block of data.
-- can contain tuples, meta-data, indexes and long records but not together, page types not mixed.
+- It can contain tuples, meta-data, indexes and long records but not together, page types not mixed,
-- page may be self contained.
+- Some systems require a page to be self contained, containing all data and metadata relating to it is in the page.
-- each page is given a unique identifier, indirection layer to map page IDs to physical locations.
+- Each page is given a unique identifier, the DBMS uses an indirection layer to map page IDs to physical locations.
-- Largest block of data that storage can guarantee failsafe writes. atomicity unit.
+- A hardware page is the largest block of data that storage can guarantee failsafe writes. atomicity unit.

-- 512B - 16KB
+- Notions of pages
-- H/w page - 4kb
+  - H/w page - 4KB
-- OS page - 4kb too.
+  - OS page - 4KB too.
+  - DB page - 512B-32KB
+- Larger pages ideal to maximise sequential access to data, writes then become more expensive.

 ### Page storage Architecture

+- The different DBMSs manage pages in files on disk in different ways, not ideally knowing anything about what is inside of the pages.
 - Heap File Organisation
-  - unordered collection of pages with tuples that are stored in random order.
+  - This is an unordered collection of pages with tuples that are stored in random order.
-  - support create/ get/ write/ delete page also iteration over pages.
+  - Support create/ get/ write/ delete page also iteration over pages.
+  - Page directory
-  - maintains special pages that tracks the location of data pages in the database file: page directory.
+    - The DBMS maintains special pages that tracks the location of data pages in the database file, making sure directory pages are in sync with the data pages.
+    - It also records meta-data about the available space: free-slots per page, free/empty pages
 - Tree File Organisation
 - Sequential / Sorted File organisation
 - Hashing File Organisation

 ### Page Structure

-- Page header
-  - contains metadata about the pages content
+- Every pages contains a header with metadata about the pages contents.
-  - page size
+  - Page size
-  - checksum
+  - Checksum
-  - dbms version
+  - Dbms version
-  - transaction visibility
+  - Transaction visibility
+  - Compression / Encoding meta-data.
-  - compression information
+  - Schema Information.
+  - Data summary / sketches.
-  - some systems require pages to self-contained(Oracle).
+  - Some systems require pages to self-contained(Oracle).

-- Page Layout
+### Page Layout

+- Page storage architectures need to decide how data is organized inside the page.
 - Tuple oriented
-    - slotted pages.
+  - The most common layout scheme is called slotted pages.
+  - The slot array maps slots to the tuples' starting position offsets.
-    - header keeps track of used slots and offset from the starting location of the last slot used.
+  - The header keeps track of number used slots and offset from the starting location of the last slot used.
-    - record ids
-      - keep track of individual tuples
-      - each tuple is assigned a unique record identifier, page_id + offset/slot.
+  - DBMS assigns each logical tuple a unique `record identifier` that represents its physical location in the database.
+    - page_id + offset/slot.
-      - e.g ctid in postres, file:page:slot in mysql
+    - e.g ctid in postres(6 bytes), file:page:slot in mysql
+    - SQLite uses ROWID(8 bytes) as the true primary key and stores them as a hidden attribute.
-      - can run Vacuum in postgres to clean tuple pages.
+    - You can run Vacuum in postgres to clean tuple pages, i.e `VACCUM FULL table_name`
+    - Applications should never rely on these IDs to mean anything, as they can be affected by compaction, vacuuming or garbage collection.
   - Tuple layout
-      - sequence of bytes, job of DBMS to interpret those bytes into attribute types and values.
+    - A tuple is a sequence of bytes, it's job of the DBMS to interpret those bytes into attribute types and values.
-      - prefixed with a header that contain meta-data and attribute data.
+    - Each tuple is prefixed with a header that contain meta-data and attribute data, i.e visibility info(concurrency control), Bitmap for NULL values.
-      - dont need to store meta-data about the schema.
+    - We don't need to store meta-data about the schema.
     - DBMS can physically denormalize related tuples and store them together in the same page. reduce i/o but make updates expensive.
   - Insert a new Tuple
     - check page directory to find a page with a free slot.
     - retrieve the page from disk
     - check slot array to find empty space in page that will fit.
   - Update an existing tuple using record id.
     - check page directory to find location of page.
     - retrieve page from disk.
     - find offset in page using slot array.
     - overwrite existing data(if new data fits)
   - Problems
     - fragmentation
     - useless disk i/o
     - random disk i/o

   - Log-structured Storage
     - stores log records that contain changes to tuples(put, delete).